A Buddy System Strategy for Air-Sharing Diving Emergencies

 Prevent the need for air sharing by proactive behavior

-With specific regard to out-of-air emergencies, the buddy system should primarily be viewed as a preventative safeguard.
+With specific regard to out-of-air emergencies, the diving buddy system should primarily be viewed as a preventative safeguard.

 Scuba divers can only get ‘gas mugged’ if they are diving in dreamland; switched off and applying zero situational awareness.
 Getting a regulator ripped from your mouth is definitely a ‘karma occasion’.

-But the public increasingly demands quicker, cheaper and easier dive training courses; so the ‘ideal’ methods get swept aside and deferred to more ‘advanced’ stages of diving education.
+But the public increasingly demands quicker, cheaper, and easier dive training courses; so the ‘ideal’ methods get swept aside and deferred to more ‘advanced’ stages of diving education.
 You get what you pay for.

 Learn gas management skills

 I don’t have gills and I don’t want to drown on a dive, so my finite and exhaustible air supply is a major concern to me when I am diving.
 That means I routinely check my air over the course of a dive.
 For an average recreational dive, let’s say 60 minutes, I will probably check it 4 or 5 times.
 The frequency of checks obviously increases as the dive progresses and my air supply gets lower and more critical.
-I suggest you endeavour to do the same.
+I suggest you endeavor to do the same.

 To prevent the chance of an out-of-air emergency within my buddy pair or team, I simply need to inquire what the other divers’ air is whenever I check my own.
-It’s a case of simple communication that is taught right from the start on Open Water training.
+It’s a case of simple communication that is taught right from the start of Open Water training.
 I check my air, I check your air.
 I compare.
 It’s an easy protocol to remember.